Heel and Arch Pain (Spurs/Plantarfasciitis)

 About 90 percent of people with plantar fasciitis improve significantly after two months of initial treatment.
 However, if you don’t treat plantar fasciitis, it may become a chronic condition.
 You may not be able to keep up your level of activity, and you may develop compensatory symptoms of the foot, knee, hip and back problems because plantar fasciitis can change the way you walk which places extra stress through these areas.

 Other common forms of heel pain

 Achilles tendon problems and bursitis are also common issues amongst active feet and we put a high focus on providing our patients with techniques which they can take away in order to treat themselves.
-As foot specialists we are very experienced at treating this type of foot pain as we see it in our foot and ankle clinic daily in elite athletes to everyday people and children.
+As foot experts, we are very experienced at treating this type of foot pain as we see it in our foot and ankle clinic daily in elite athletes to everyday people and children.

 Sever’s disease is a unique type of heel pain which can be present in children which is directly related to activity and growth spurts.
 This can originate as pain in itself or in conjunction with other diagnoses and the treatment options will often very due to this.
 It is important that this is assessed by a podiatrist as if left untreated can predispose you to permanent growth plate damage and heel pain later in life.